MaidScientistIzutsumiMarin/psvr2toolkit-installer/README.md

 An unofficial tool that can install and configure the PlayStation VR2 Toolkit.

 **Planned Features:**
+✅: Available in the current release.
+📈: Available in the next release.

 - ✅ A user interface.
 - ✅ Installation button for [PlayStation VR2 Toolkit].
-  - Handle [PlayStation®VR2 App] updates.
+  - 📈 Handle [PlayStation®VR2 App] state change.
-- Uninstallation button for [PlayStation VR2 Toolkit].
+- 📈 Uninstallation button for [PlayStation VR2 Toolkit].
 - Options to toggle experimental eye-tracking.
 - Update checkers for:
   - this tool.
   - [PlayStation VR2 Toolkit].
+- (Probably) Use an async library for HTTP requests.